kaittremblay/board-manual/committees/community-care.md

-# Community Promotion Terms of Reference
+# Community Promotion

+This committee is governed by the joint [Terms of Reference](/committees/terms-of-reference.md).

 ## Current Members